 UCF is committed to providing a safe living, working and learning environment.
-The mission of the Department of Housing and Residence Life is to provide residents with safe, inclusive housing communities that foster student success through innovative living and learning opportunities.
+The mission of the Department of Housing and Residence Life (DHRL) is to provide residents with safe, inclusive housing communities that foster student success through innovative living and learning opportunities.
 In addition to providing supervision, structure, and resident services in our communities, the department promotes the personal growth and development of each resident through intentional programming efforts and outreach.
-In our partnership with other units within the Division of Student Development and Enrollment Services (SDES) and the larger UCF community, the department strives to foster scholarship as a fundamental purpose, instill a sense of community, and support individual responsibility, creativity, integrity and excellence.
+In our partnership with other units within the Division of Student Success and Well-Being and the larger UCF community, the department strives to foster scholarship as a fundamental purpose, instill a sense of community, and support individual responsibility, creativity, integrity and excellence.

 Fire safety is a top priority in UCF residential facilities.
 It is vital that members of the community understand and follow all rules and regulations.
 In an effort to further enhance improvements to fire safety the DHRL is continually evaluating the building systems for needed upgrades and scheduling future improvements as they are required.
-In Summer 2022, the Department of Housing and Residence Life completed fire alarm system upgrades in three residential communities: Apollo, Nike, and Hercules.
+In Summer 2022, DHRL completed fire alarm system upgrades in three residential communities: Apollo, Nike, and Hercules.
 The Department of Environmental Health and Safety (EH&S) also monitors the training needs for added topics of discussion to improve fire safety awareness.
-A Daily Fire Log is maintained and accessible to the public and can be viewed at https://police.ucf.edu/fire-activity-log or in person at the UCF Police Department, 3610 Libra Drive, Orlando, FL 32816.
+A Daily Fire Log is maintained and accessible to the public and can be viewed online or in person at the UCF Police Department, 3610 Libra Drive, Orlando, FL 32816.